mnemonicdevices/docs/index.md

 Welcome to the Mnemonic Devices documentation library.

 Here you will find the most up to date information regarding Mnemonic Devices eurorack modules.
-For corrections or clarifications please [e-mail here](mailto:support@mnemonicdevices.io).
+For corrections or clarifications please [use this contact form](https://www.mnemonicdevices.io/pages/about).